-RSA

-- The RSA algorithm can be used for encryption and decryption as well as for signature generation and signature verification. - The RSA key generation can be used to generate RSA key pairs. - The RSA public key computation can be used to compute the public key that belongs to a given private key.

-ECC over GF(p)

-- The ECC over GF(p) algorithm can be used for signature generation and signature verification - The ECC over GF(p) key generation algorithm can be used to generate ECC over GF(p) key pairs. - The ECC Diffie-Hellman key exchange algorithm can be used to establish cryptographic keys.

-SHA

-The SHA-1, SHA-224 and SHA-256 algorithms can be used for different purposes such as computing hash values in the course of digital signature creation or key derivation.

-Resistance of cryptographic algorithms against side-channel attacks

-The cryptographic algorithms (except SHA) are resistant against Side Channel Attacks, including Simple Power Analysis (SPA), Differential Power Analysis (DPA), Differential Fault Analysis (DFA) and timing attacks.
-More detail may be found in Table 7.

-Random number generation

-• The TOE provides access to random numbers generated by a software (pseudo) random number generator and functions to perform the required test of the hardware (true) random number generator.

-Other security functionality

-- The TOE includes internal security measures for residual information protection. - The TOE provides a secure copy routine.
+- The RSA algorithm and the RSA-CRT1) algorithm can be used for encryption and decryption as well as for signature generation and signature verification2. - The SHA-1 algorithm can be used for different purposes such as computing hash values in the course of digital signature creation or key derivation. - The RSA key generation can be used to generate RSA key pairs in RSA "straight forward" or RSA-CRT format. - The DES3, Triple-DES and RSA-CRT implementations are resistant to Side Channel Attacks, including Simple Power Analysis (SPA), Differential Power Analysis (DPA), Differential Fault Analysis (DFA) and timing attacks. - The RSA implementation is resistant to Side Channel Attacks, including Simple Power Analysis (SPA), Differential Power Analysis (DPA) and timing attacks. - The RSA key generation is resistant against Simple Power Analysis (SPA) and timing attacks. - The SHA-1 algorithm is resistant against Simple Power Analysis (SPA) and timing attacks under certain preconditions. - Details of the algorithm resistance can be found in Table 7 in section 5.1.1.1. - The TOE provides access to random numbers generated by a software (pseudo) random number generator and functions to perform the required test of the hardware (true) random number generator. - The TOE includes internal security measures for residual information protection. - The TOE provides a secure copy routine.

-Note that the TOE does not restrict access to the functions provided by the hardware: these functions are still directly accessible to the Smartcard embedded Software.
+Note that the functions provided by the hardware platform are not restricted by the Crypto Library on SmartMX.